StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/functions-objects.md

 # Functions Objects

-This topic lists all available objects for functions in TheHive.
+Functions in TheHive have access to predefined objects that enable interaction with cases, alerts, tasks, observables, and other entities.

-!!! info "API documentation"
+!!! info "API documentation for further details"
     The objects in functions are the same as those used in TheHive HTTP API.

     For details on the expected fields for each object, see the [TheHive HTTP API documentation](https://docs.strangebee.com/thehive/api-docs/).